Our Team

 Amanda McKenna, CFP®, CIMA®

-My role as a Senior Wealth Management Analyst is to act as a client-facing advisor for complete wealth management planning while also educating clients along the way on how to invest with us wisely to reach their goals.
-After studying finance and working behind the scenes extensively on investment analytics, planning and customer service, I’m eager to have more time to discuss personalized options and planning with our clients.
+My role as a Senior Wealth Management Analyst is to support our advisors in providing complete wealth management planning and educating clients along the way on how to invest with us wisely to reach their goals.
+After studying finance and working behind the scenes extensively on investment analytics, planning and customer service, I’m eager to have more time to better serve our clients.

 I hold myself to high standards and value that my team here does the same.
 We are always learning, growing and applying new knowledge.
 We help one another in order to best serve our clients.
 Solid teamwork and going beyond what’s expected is a standard we all naturally hold ourselves to.
 My role here supports Shana and her clients.
-I’ll be working on financial planning, projections, and helping our clients understand the ultimate impact of their financial plan.
+I’ll be working on financial planning, projections, and helping Shana support her clients in understanding the ultimate impact of their financial plan.
 I’ll be preparing for meetings so we show up at the table with the most informed and personalized approach for each client.

 Professional Leadership